wso2/docs-choreo-dev/en/docs/develop-components/manage-component-source-configurations.md

 ### Step 3: Add the generated configuration file to your repository

 1. Download the generated `component.yaml` file.
-2. Replace the existing file in the `.choreo` folder within your source repository.
+2. Replace the existing file in the `.choreo` folder of your source repository with the downloaded file.
     - Ensure the file name is `component.yaml`.